-His Volkswagen “Squares” spot garnered the industry’s most coveted awards, including the ANDY Awards’ Grandy, two Gold Pencils at One Show, the AICP’s Overall Excellence for a single spot, Original Music, Best Agency Art Direction and Advertising Excellence for a Campaign, a Silver Clio, a Bronze Lion at Cannes and an Emmy nomination.
+His Volkswagen “Squares” spot garnered the industry’s most coveted awards, including the ANDY Awards’ Grandy; two Gold Pencils at One Show; the AICP Awards for Overall Excellence for a single spot, Original Music, Best Agency Art Direction and Advertising Excellence for a Campaign; a Silver Clio; a Bronze Lion at Cannes and an Emmy nomination.
 His 2011 P&G “What I See” spot won a Bronze Lion at Cannes.

 Venville’s first feature, 44 Inch Chest, starring Ray Winstone, Ian McShane, John Hurt and Tom Wilkinson, was awarded the Special Jury Prize at the Seville Film Festival.
 Keanu Reeves, Vera Farmiga and James Caan star in Henry’s Crime, Venville’s second feature.
 He’s also directed the short films, Remembering Sister Ruth and Silent Film.

-Venville has published provocative works of photography; Lucha Loco – portraits of Mexican wrestlers, The Women of Casa X – which documents disenfranchised former sex workers in Mexico City, and 2003’s Layers, which documents his career as an art and advertising photographer.Less
+Venville has published provocative works of photography: Lucha Loco – portraits of Mexican wrestlers; The Women of Casa X – documenting disenfranchised former sex workers in Mexico City; and 2003’s Layers, a collection of his career as an art and advertising photographer.Less